| |

 Advantages of Using a Freeway versus Embedded ICP boards

-rather than embedded
+rather than the old method using embedded

 ICP

 boards.
-A Freeway server offers
+A Freeway server (with ICP boards installed into it)

-a number of benefits described below:
+offers a number of benefits described below:

 - Minimizes Impact on Client Machine